Zia20/Project1_GeoGames/README.md

     2- Difficult to change 'age' input to integer
     3- Difficulty with get vs post method
-    4- Image - Didn't have enough time to learn to put jpg as a background 4- Timer script; couldn't make it global to insert it in four places
+    4- Image - Didn't have enough time to learn to put jpg as a background 5- Timer script; couldn't make it global to insert it in four places 6- Git Hub - git pull - tough to read and follow the example of how it's done

 Solution: Start early, next time I won't wait to start the project.
 Dive in and see what happens.